sonelabs/sone-companion-app/README.md

 1. **Patient Initiates Request**: Using the tablet app, patients select predefined options.

-2. **Push Notification Sent**: The request is transmitted through Firebase Cloud Messaging (FCM).

-3. **Caregiver Notification**: The Companion App receives the request as a push notification.
+2. **Caregiver Notification**: The Companion App receives the request as a push notification.

-4. **Action**: Staff can view, prioritize, and acknowledge the request directly within the app.
+3. **Action**: Staff can view, prioritize, and acknowledge the request directly within the app.